mogui/MDWamp/README.md

 	@property (nonatomic, copy) void (^onSessionEstablished)(MDWamp *client, NSDictionary *info);
 	@property (nonatomic, copy) void (^onSessionClosed)(MDWamp *client, NSInteger code, NSString *reason, NSDictionary *details);

-The Header files of `MDWamp` class and of the Delegates are all well commented so the API is trivial, anyway here are some common usage examples
+The Header files of `MDWamp` class and of the Delegates are all well commented so the API is trivial.
+Anyway here are some common usage examples

 ### Call a remote procedure: